-- Reliability in ensuring the quality of research, reflected in the design, the methodology, the analysis and the use of resources. - Honesty in developing, undertaking, reviewing, reporting and communicating research in a transparent, fair, full and unbiased way. - Respect for Researchers (including research students), research participants, society, ecosystems, cultural heritage and the environment. - Accountability for the research from idea to publication, for its management and organisation, for training, supervision and mentoring for its wider impacts.
+- Reliability in ensuring the quality of research, reflected in the design, the methodology, the analysis and the use of resources. - Honesty in developing, undertaking, reviewing, reporting and communicating research in a transparent, fair, full and unbiased way. - Respect for Researchers (including research students), research participants, research subjects, society, ecosystems, cultural heritage and the environment. - Accountability for the research from idea to publication, for its management and organisation, for training, supervision and mentoring for its wider societal impacts.

-All research conducted in the University must be consistent with the foregoing principles and with Irish law and policy and with all other related policies of the University.
-These include, but are not limited to Research Ethics, Open Access, Research Data Management, Intellectual Property, Conflict of Interest and Conflict of Commitment, and NUI Galway's Policy and Procedures for Financial Accounting.
+All research conducted in the university must be consistent with the foregoing principles and with Irish law and policy and with all other related policies and procedures of the University.
+These include, but are not limited to Research Ethics, Open Access, Research Data Management, Intellectual Property, Data Protection, Conflict of Interest and Conflict of Commitment, and University of Galway's Policy and Procedures for Financial Accounting.
 The scope of each principle listed above is defined in more detail in Appendix 1.

-In order to underpin this Policy and to embed the principles of good research practice into the conduct of research, NUI Galway is committed to providing Research Integrity training for its Researchers, across the Research Career Pathway.
+In order to underpin this Policy and to embed the principles of good research practice into the conduct of research, University of Galway provides Research Integrity training for its Researchers, across the Research Career Pathway.

-5. Breaches of Research Integrity
+5. Breaches of Research Integrity (i.e. Research Misconduct)

-Not only does failure to comply with good research practice violate professional responsibilities, it poses a reputational risk to the University also.
+Failure to comply with good research practice violates professional responsibilities and poses a reputational risk to the university.
 It damages research processes, degrades relationships among Researchers, undermines society's trust in research, damages the credibility of the research record, wastes resources, and may expose research subjects, users, society or the environment to unnecessary harm.